Mühle R41 Review – Man it gives a Close Shave

 I would primarily go with the Grande, though, over the standard size, for the ease and comfort of using a razor in my hand and for the ‘extra weight which helps the razor do the work’ while shaving from the extra weight!

-It will depend on what size your hand is most comfortable with when choosing one of these, and if you have big hands, then the Grande is likely to be much better.
+It will depend on the size of your hand that you are most comfortable with when choosing one of these.
+If you have big hands, then the Grande is likely to be a better fit (saying that, though, this does not apply to everyone, as small stubby handles are fine for everyone, really).

 The Twist model is a great feature for those who want blade replacement to be slightly easier.